 - An advantage of Bitwarden-encrypted files is that they are convenient to generate and store, so if you ever had to purge your vault and restore the contents back again (e.g., if you accidentally duplicated all 600 items in your vault!) then you could deliberately wipe the vault and quickly restore your contents from your Bitwarden-encrypted JSON backup file.

-- Password-encrypted export files have all the advantages of the Bitwarden-encrypted files, plus they can be restored (imported) to any Bitwarden account, as long as you remember the password.
+- Password-encrypted export files have all the advantages of the Bitwarden-encrypted exports, plus they can be restored (imported) to any Bitwarden account, as long as you remember the password.
 (Tip: I use my Bitwarden master password to encrypt my CLI export files because that password already unlocks the same info in my vault, so I don’t consider it to pose a significant risk).

-- A big advantage of using the Bitwarden CLI to generate your export files is that one can automate or semi-automate the backup process by creating scripts that run all the CLI export commands for you.
+- A significant advantage of using the Bitwarden CLI to generate your export files is that one can automate or semi-automate the backup process by creating scripts that run all the CLI export commands for you.
 For more information and an example, see the final section below entitled Automating Your Exports.

 File attachments are a premium feature of Bitwarden that allows you to upload photos, images, sensitive documents, certificate files, etc. into your vault for safe storage.
 However, none of the Bitwarden export methods mentioned above are able to backup your file attachments.
 So, another method must be used.